sylviasullivan/sylviasullivan.github.io/index.md

 | Date | News |
 |:-----|:-----|
+| 15 August 2026 | Congratulations to Juliana on her scholarship from the [Southern Arizona Environmental Management Society Inc.](https://saems.org/scholarships/)
 | 10 August 2026 | Welcome to Yerim Seok, our group's newest PhD student!
 | 27 July 2026 | Sylvia led a collaborative study on utility of volume rendering and topological data analysis for cloud research, accepted in the [Bulletin of the American Meteorological Society](https://journals.ametsoc.org/view/journals/bams/aop/BAMS-D-25-0055.1/BAMS-D-25-0055.1.xml?tab_body=pdf).
 | 6 July 2026 | Edgardo is in Boulder, CO for NCAR's CESM Tutorial this week.